dburian/transformer_document_embedding/log/longformer_implementation.md

 The smaller model consumed somewhere in the neighbourhood of 7600 MB of vmem.
-The larger model ran out of memory (with bs=1 and gradient_checkpointing) almost at the very begining of training.
+The larger model ran out of memory (with bs=1 and gradient_checkpointing) almost at the very beginning of training.

 ### Test set evaluations